La Porte ISD making several policy changes for upcoming school year

 The district just released their new rules saying that "no outside food can be delivered during the instruction day, all forgotten lunches and kits must be delivered by 9 a.m., drinks will only be allowed in student lunch kits, and parents wishing to eat lunch with their child can only do so on an assigned day of the week."

-"I think the changes are good, in my opinion," parent Gustavo Wallenburg said.
+"I think the changes are good, in my opinion," parent Gustavo Wahlenberg said.

-Some parents, like Wallenburg, do not see a problem with the policy change.
+Some parents, like Wahlenberg, do not see a problem with the policy change.

 In fact, most parents are saying that after the Santa Fe High School shooting, safety is their top priority.

 "All the security measurements need to be taken, because it's a crazy world out there.
 I understand in La Porte, nothing's ever happened in La Porte.
 Maybe a few minor things, but I think overall security wise, it's a good idea.
-I'm all for that," Wallenburg said.
+I'm all for that," Wahlenberg said.

-Others are not agreeing with Wallenburg.
+Others are not agreeing with Wahlenberg.
 Lauren Bright, who's stepping in to help her nieces after her sister-in-law died, says she does not agree with the policies.

 "If I ran my background check, I bring my license in, I have my sticker on.
 I feel like I should be able to spend time with my nieces and bring them outside food, because I don't understand how that's going to affect the security," Bright said.